 It’s another asset you have: You’re attuned not only to feelings, but also to those tiny details others may have missed.
 You’re the one who spots something that doesn’t quite add up before your company hires a new candidate or who sees the perfect place to move funds around when it’s time for budgets cuts.

 You aren’t satisfied until every detail has been worked out and every contingency has been planned for.
-In the workplace — especially if it’s fast-paced with lots of moving parts — this strength for keeping track of the details is invaluable.
+In the workplace — especially if it’s fast-paced with lots of moving parts — this strength for keeping track of the details

 If you or someone you know is highly sensitive, you likely make an exceptional team member.
 You have a rare ability to take people’s feelings into account and think through different parts of complex decisions.